flipoyo/MOLONARI1D/hardwareProgramming/Documentation/4 - Our LoRa protocol_ENG.md

   - Long-range transmission optimization.

 And one more question I didn’t cover earlier—**How does the server differentiate sensor data?**
 It’s simple.
 When sending data to the server, include each sensor’s address in the packet.
-The server will maintain a translation table, mapping sensor addresses to relay IDs and then to the relevant dataset points.
+The server will maintain a translation table, mapping sensor addresses concatenated with relay IDs to the relevant dataset points.

 ---